 Thankfully, most top WordPress hosting companies will migrate your site for you (especially if you ask nicely).

 How much will they charge?
-That depends on how big your site is.
+That depends on the size of your site.
 In most cases, it’s free.

 Sometimes, you may pay a small fee.
 But this service is definitely available even if it’s not advertised.
 You just have to ask.

-Now that you are relieved of your biggest fear, let’s look at the top reasons why you should change your web host.
+Now that you have overcome your biggest fear, let’s examine the top reasons why you should change your web host.

 1. Frequent Unexpected Downtime